Duration: 12 months: 15th July 2016 - 14th July 2017

 • Tutoring to participants in the post project phase (sustainability) in order to avoid "fade effect".

-The project lasting 12 months (15th July 2016 -14th July 2017) provides for the development of 9 experimental laboratories: Aosta, Brescia, Fabriano, Gorizia, Matera, Oristano, Perugia, Taranto, Trapani to encourage among 500 young people, beneficiaries of the project, the enhancement and the active use of cultural heritage through the co-design of sports routes in the archaeological sites of the territory.
+The project lasted 12 months (15th July 2016 -14th July 2017) providing for the development of 9 experimental laboratories: Aosta, Brescia, Fabriano, Gorizia, Matera, Oristano, Perugia, Taranto, Trapani to encourage among 500 young people, beneficiaries of the project, the enhancement and the active use of cultural heritage through the co-design of sports routes in the archaeological sites of the territory.

-In a first phase, they will form the local unit of work and a national unit will monitor the work carried out in the territories and will guarantee the exchange of information between them.
+In a first phase, they formed the local unit of work and a national unit, which monitored the work carried out in the territories and guaranteed the exchange of information between them.

-The project will be monitored and evaluated by an external body, to facilitate the transferability and reproducibility of the process, following research tools such as questionnaires ex ante and ex post, in-depth interviews, focus groups, and participant observation.
-A report will be elaborated on the effectiveness of sports practice in the promotion of cultural heritage and at the end of the project a portfolio will collect the 9 experiences.
+The project has been monitored and evaluated by an external body, to facilitate the transferability and reproducibility of the process, following research tools such as questionnaires ex ante and ex post, in-depth interviews, focus groups, and participant observation.
+A report on the effectiveness of sports practice in the promotion of cultural heritage has been elaboratedand at the end of the project has been produced a portfolio collecting the 9 experiences.